pleonex/template-csharp/.github/pull_request_template.md

 ### Example

-Small example on how to use the new classes and methods.
+Small example with the bug fixes or how to use the new API / feature.

 This closes #